 Water Repellent Coat – Water repellent coatings are solvent mixtures from mineral spirits, paint thinners, wax, or drying oil.
 This type of coating only penetrates the wood and does not contain any colouring pigments so the surface will retain its natural wood colour and grains.

-Tip: Edge sealing in exterior plywood is a great way to lessen the moisture uptake.
-Surface checking and paint breakdown are more common on horizontal surfaces than verticle ones.
-If you are planning to paint the exterior plywood, keep in mind that oil-based and alkyd enamel paint are not recommended for exterior plywood as they are unsuitable for the outside elements.
+Tip: Edge sealing in exterior plywood is a great way to lessen moisture uptake.
+Surface checking and paint breakdown are more common on horizontal surfaces than vertical ones.
+If you are planning to paint the exterior plywood, keep in mind that oil-based and alkyd enamel paint are not recommendable.
+These paints are unsuitable for dealing with outside elements, even when applied to exterior plywood.

 Interior Plywood Finishes